 Here is our winter home checklist to help make sure your house is ready for the season:

 Get your air conditioner, heating and ventilation ready for cooler weather

 You probably won’t need your air conditioner in the coming months.
-Follow these steps to easily winterize your AC:
+Follow these steps to easily winterize your unit:

-- Cover your air conditioner with a breathable cover to avoid locking in moisture to protect your unit from heavy snow falls that could damage the coils over time
+- Cover your air conditioner with a breathable cover to avoid locking in moisture and protect your unit from heavy snow falls that could damage the coils over time.

 Make sure your heating system and ventilation is ready to heat your home

 - Change your furnace’s filter and have it professionally inspected and maintained.

 - Install programmable thermostats that can help lower heating costs.

 - Take the steps to safeguard the use of your fireplace to avoid potential fires and prevent carbon monoxide poisoning.